Lennix/HappyAuction/readme.txt

     - value:    minimum value for this filter. range: 0-999
     - status:   true if successful

-- haFilterBuyout(amount) -> status
-- haFilterBuyout(amount, randomize) -> status
+- haFilterStatClear() -> status
-- haFilterBuyout() -> amount
-    Sets or gets the buyout amount filter.
-    - amount:       buyout amount. -1 to clear.
-    - randomize:    if true adds a small random value to amount to avoid cached search results and detection.
+    The equivalent of calling haFilterStat(index, 'None', 0) for each preferred stat.
     - status:   true if successful

+- haFilterType(id) -> status
+    Sets item filter.
+This will also take care of character and primary item types automatically. example:
+    - id:       substring identifier of secondary item type.
+                example: 'voodoo' will match 'Voodoo Mask'
+    - status:   true if successful

 - haFilterUnique(name) -> status
 - haFilterUnique() -> name
     Sets or gets legendary or set item filter.
     - name:     string idenfiying a legendary or set item.
-    - status:   true if successful

-SEARCH RESULTS LIST:
-- haListSelect(index) -> status
-    Selects the current item given a row index from search results.
-    - index:    index of item to select. range: 1-11
     - status:   true if successful

 - haListNext() -> status